microsoft/everyonecancode/day1/Application/README.md

 - Under _Organization_ select your GitHub Handle and under _Repository_ select `FemaleAIAppInnovationEcosystem` as well as the `main` _Branch_
 - Hit `Save`

-Once you hit `Save` the service automatically creates a workflow file in your Github Repository.
-This workflow is immediately being executed and after about 2 minutes your web app will be ready.
+Once you hit `Save` the service automatically creates a workflow file in your GitHub Repository.
+This workflow is immediately being executed and after about 2 minutes your web app is ready.
 You can also check your deployment on your "Actions" tab in your repository.
 The color green is always a good sign. 😎

 ### Check if Milligram Service is running correctly

 Let's pause a second.
-To make sure that you are on track, test your application if you get a response from our back end service.
-Before we bring everything together we want to make sure the back end service is working as expected.
+To make sure that you are on track, test your application if you get a response from our backend service.
+Before we bring everything together we want to make sure the backend service is working as expected.

 - Navigate to the _Overview_ tab on the left hand side of the App